ruurdadema/juce-bootstrap/README.md

 This repository contains a JUCE6 CMake base project with Conan configuration.
-The project contains a barrebones gui_app and a barebones plugin.
+The project contains a barebones gui_app and a barebones plugin.